C4L3B3a/P8P-7--ReLiveWP---Reborn/README.md

 # P8P 7: ReLiveWP - Reborn

-An ReLiveWP fork that is actually useful for your Lumia/WP 7 device.
+A ReLiveWP fork that is actually useful for your Lumia/WP 7 device.

-This is a fork of WamWooWam's original project: "ReLiveWP", made to relive WP7/WP8's original Live ID/Microsoft services, but the current state of that project is discontinued.
+This is a fork of WamWooWam's original project: **"ReLiveWP"**, created to relive WP7/WP8's original Live ID / Microsoft services.
+However, the original project is currently discontinued.

-This project was made to integrate with **The P8P Project**, by C4L3B3 & The Nova Team.
+This fork was made to integrate with **The P8P Project**, by **C4L3B3 & The Nova Team**.

 ---